nomanpage/tmux-manager/README.md

 More commands are planned to be added in the future.

+### How to use
+- Clone this repo or just copy the raw file from Github and paste it into a file of your own on your machine.
+- Make the file executable.
+- Put it in your path.

+### Final comments
 I’m just confused why tmux is so funky in the first place.
 Like why not do this from the start?